jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Passwords</h1>

 !SLIDE
-.notes A good way to prevent that is requiring something in addition to the password when authenticating the user.
+.notes A good way to prevent that is to require something in addition to the password when authenticating the user.
 This is referred to as 2FA

 <h1 class="white" style="font-size: 350px; position: absolute; top: 210px; left: 160px;">2</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">F</h1>
 <h1 style="font-size: 130px; position: absolute; top: 420px; left: 360px;">A</h1>

 !SLIDE
 .notes or 2 factor authentication.
-With 2 factor authentication, the first factor is the password, and users must provide a second factor to authenticate.
+With 2 factor authentication, the first factor is the password, and users must also provide a second factor to authenticate.
 This second factor can be a physical object, biometric, rotating pass code, or something else.

 <h1 class="white" style="font-size: 350px; position: absolute; top: 210px; left: 160px;">2</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Factor</h1>
 <h1 style="font-size: 130px; position: absolute; top: 420px; left: 360px;">Authentication</h1>

-!SLIDE
+!SLIDE skip
 .notes One way to integrate 2 factor authentication into your application is to have users register their mobile phone number, and send SMS messages to that phone number containing codes that the user must enter.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 410px; right: 160px;">SMS</h1>

-!SLIDE
+!SLIDE skip
 .notes This does require all of your users have a working mobile phone on which to receive SMS codes in order to login, which can be problematic.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 410px; right: 160px;">SMS</h1>